LiDAR Imagery - It’s a Beautiful World

 Examples of LiDAR imagery of the Carolina bays

-This Digital Elevation Map below covers ~ 675 square km centered on Rex, NC (Robeson County), and was generated in the Global Mapper GIS program using LiDAR data from the USGS.
+This Digital Elevation Map below covers ~ 1,600 square km centered on Rex, NC (Robeson County), and was generated in the Global Mapper GIS program using LiDAR data from the USGS.
 The colors shown are an indication of topographic elevation, from 16 m AMSL in the lower right, to 76 m in upper left.
 Vertical resolutions of centimeters allow for visualization of the form and extent of the bays’ otherwise imperceptible rims.
 Rockfish Creek flows along the northern edge.
 CSX’s Atlantic Coast Line rail bisects the area diagonally along a strikingly straight right-of-way; Interstate 95 winds N-S on the right.
-The KML is available for visualization in Google Earth HERE.
-This image was awarded First Place, Abstract Images, at the GSA 2010 Fall Meeting’s Photo Contest & Exhibition.
+The HRTM image is available for visualization in the SOAR.earth Internet resource HERE.
+This imaged region (using a different color palette) was awarded First Place, Abstract Images, at the GSA 2010 Fall Meeting’s Photo Contest & Exhibition.
 The image is also used in the GSA 2012 Wall Calendar, as the graphic for the month of November.

 Heart of the Carolina bays